 Here are a few varieties to search for, all of which are suitable for zones 3 – 9 and like partial shade to full sun.

 Remove spent flowers to prolong the bloom time.
-However leave the last flower on the plant to have the full benefit of the seeds for the songbirds.
+However leave flowers to have the full benefit of the seeds to self propagate, to harvest, or for birds to eat in the colder months.

 The plant reproduces itself readily and can be divided in early summer.
 It tolerates dry soil and is deer resistant.